ZionDevelopers/DathusGatekeeper/README.md

 Nexus Gatekeeper
 =====

-Nexus Gatekeeper is a player Country Blocker for Garry's Mod, Not just that, it's a full set of player join controller, This is a game addon for [Garry's Mod][] servers.
+Nexus Gatekeeper is a player Country Blocker for Garry's Mod, Not just that, it's a full set of player join controller, This is a game addon for [Garry's Mod][] servers, NOT FOR SINGLEPLAYER!

 ### Setup